 Coordination calls are used as a mechanism for collaboration and information-sharing among participants during the initial response phase.
-At a minimum, these coordination calls should include representatives of each potentially affected departments and agencies who are mandated to take action in these circumstances and First Nation(s), along with the response organization and other key participants.
+At a minimum, these coordination calls should include representatives of each potentially affected jurisdiction and First Nation(s), along with other key participants.